profmcc/about-fee-listener/README.md

 3. **Community research** → Limited documentation available

 **Current Understanding:**
-- Protocol may not be actively generating affiliate fees
+- Protocol may not be flagging fees in any on-chain/public way.
 - Listener is operational but monitoring for future activity
-- May need to investigate if affiliate program is active
+- May need to investigate how affiliate partners are tracked

 ### **Technical Challenges That Persisted**